monry/UniFlow/Assets/README.md

 #### Target Connector Instances

-Specify instances what inhreits `EventPublisher` or `EventReceiver` into this field.
+Specify instances what inherits `EventPublisher` or `EventReceiver` into this field.

 Fire messages at the correct time for each component.